hanhanwu/Hanhan_Applied_DataScience/README.md

 ## [Build Auto Data Science Pipeline][114]

 ## MLOps
+* [Deploy deep learning web application with TensorFlow.js][157]
+  * It includes image labeling, modeling with Google Colab and deployment on TensorFlow.js
 * [Build ML Web Application with Flask][90]
   * [How to deploy flask app to Azure][101]
   * Flask vs FastAPI